opensource521/react-gin/README.md

 ### Back end

 - Set up back end with Gin framework of Go language.
-- Building engine to convert SMILES TO IUPAC.
+- Built engine to convert SMILES TO IUPAC.
 API part (using GIN) uses this engine.
-- Engine only handles simple cases for now.
-Still work in progress.
+- Engine only handles straight-chain and branched alkanes. i.e. no cyclics.

-### TO-DOs:

-- Proceed with engine development including implementing more IUPAC rules